-- Generally grows in a low acidic, low sugar and low salt substrates like meat, fish, egg, beans, apricots etc.
+- Generally grows in low acidic, low sugar and low salt substrates like meat, fish, egg, beans, apricots etc.

-Clostridium botulinum is classified among the group of pathogenic bacteria because it produces an exotoxin that causes botulism.
-The exotoxin acts as a virulence factor which can cause disease in mammals like humans, animals etc. In the absence of exotoxin, Clostridium botulinum considers being non-invasive or non-infectious.
+Clostridium botulinum bacteria are classified among the group of pathogenic bacteria because they produce exotoxins that cause botulism.
+Exotoxins serve as a virulence factor, which causes disease in mammals like humans, animals etc. In the absence of exotoxin, Clostridium botulinum bacteria are considered non-invasive or non-infectious.

 The exotoxin has a molecular weight of 150 kDa.
 Generally, botulinum exotoxin is a neurotoxin that disrupts the nervous system’s normal functioning and results in paralysis of involuntary muscles.
 A lethal dose for mice is 0.000,000,033 mg and 1-2 µg for human.

 Characteristics of Botulinum Exotoxin

 - Stability: A toxin produced by Clostridium botulinum is a relatively stable compound.
 Botulinum exotoxin remains stable under acidic condition (>4.6) and dissociates under alkaline conditions.

-Chemistry of Botulinum exotoxin: Initially produced as a single inactive polypeptide chain of molecular weight 150 kDa, where it lacks a leader sequence.
+- Chemistry of Botulinum exotoxin: Initially exists as a single inactive polypeptide chain of molecular weight 150 kDa and lacks a leader sequence.
 The protease enzyme functions to cleave the neurotoxin into active di-chain neurotoxins.

 - Molecular structure: An exotoxin possesses one heavy and one light chain of molecular weight 100 kDa and 50 kDa, respectively.
 The di-sulphide bond associates the heavy and light chain.
 Botulinum exotoxin contains one atom of zinc.
-The di-sulphide bond that is present between the heavy and light chain, mediates the neurotoxin to penetrate into the cell.
+The di-sulphide bond present between the heavy and light chain mediates the neurotoxin to penetrate the cell.

-Uniqueness: It is unique than the other exotoxin, as it produces after the cell lysis.
+- Uniqueness: It is unique from the other exotoxins, as it is released after the cell lysis.

 - Effect: Botulinum neurotoxin blocks ACH synthesis (Acetylcholine) at the synapses and neuromuscular junction and results in paralysis.
 In severe illness, the exotoxin leads to respiratory paralysis, which eventually causes death.
 A neurotoxin is zinc endopeptidase, which cleaves the membrane protein of synaptic vesicles (synaptobrevin).